learning-zone/javascript-basics/README.md

 console.log(obj); // { a: 1, b: { c: 20 } }
 console.log(newObj); // { a: 1, b: { c: 2 } } (New Object Intact!)
 ```
 #### Q. What is difference between stoppropagation vs stopimmediatepropagation vs preventdefault in javascript?
+**event.stopPropagation()**:  Whenever a event is raised, event will propagate or bubble up till the window object level.

+Example: Parent Div containing a Child Div and both are registered for click events.
+When Child Div clicked, event handlers for both Child Div and Parent Div will be fired.
+To avoid the event bubbling  to top level DOM hierarchy, use the `event.stopPropagation()`.

+**event.stopImmediatePropagation()**: The event handlers will be called in the order they have registered.
+Lets say for a Div element click event is registered from different places.
+Then when the  Div element is clicked, the click event handler will be fired in all the places.

+Since `event.stopPropagation()` will only stop event propagation to parent level and  not at the same element level, so to avoid the event firing at multiple places  we have to use `event.stopImmediatePropagation()`.

+**event.preventDefault()**:  Browsers have default behaviors like

+* when a anchor tag is clicked, it will load the url specified in the href attribute,
+* when a text content is double clicked it will selected the text.
+So, to avoid these default browser behavior use `event.preventDefault()`.

+Example: A click event handler is registered for anchor tag, Based on some logic in the event handler  want to suppress the default browser behavior i.e loading the url.

+*Note*: Some older versions of IE wont recognize `event.preventDefault()`.
+So, use `return false`;

 #### Q. Explain array methods [ join(), pop(), push(), shift(), unshift(), concat(), map(), filter(), reduce(), reduceRight(), every(), some(), indexOf(), lastIndexOf(), find(), findIndex(), includes(), set() ]
 #### Q. Create a Stopwatch program in javascript.
 #### Q. Write a program in javascript. abc(2)(3); // Expected output is 5